Keyboardly-App/keyboardly-dev/doc/Glossary.md

     <tr>
         <td>showTitleAboveList(...)</td>
         <td>-</td>
-        <td>show title and back button above default Recycler view, same position with keyboard navigation.</td>
+        <td>Show title and back button above default Recycler view, same position with keyboard navigation.</td>
     </tr>
     <tr>
         <td>loadingMain(loading: Boolean)</td>
         <td>-</td>
-        <td>loading view on main keyboard.</td>
+        <td>loading view on the main keyboard.</td>
     </tr>
     <tr>
         <td>requestInput(...)</td>
         <td>-</td>
-        <td>request input text from keyboard inside a KeyboardActionView</td>
+        <td> Request input text from keyboard inside a KeyboardActionView</td>
     </tr>
     <tr>
         <td>showRecyclerViewOptions(...)</td>
         <td>-</td>
-        <td>show recyclerview options</td>
+        <td>show recycler view options</td>
     </tr>
     <tr>
         <td>showFloatingRecyclerView(...)</td>
         <td>-</td>
-        <td>show recyclerview options. the position is above keyboard navigation, usually use when on input mode.</td>
+        <td>show recyclerview options. the position is above keyboard navigation, usually used when in input mode.</td>
     </tr>
     <tr>
         <td>showMessageView(...)</td>
         <td>-</td>
-        <td>show message on main keyboard layout, it's relate with showRecyclerViewOptions for example
+        <td>show message on the main keyboard layout, it's related with showRecyclerViewOptions for example
-if search on the list, then the result is not found the message can be show up here.</td>
+if search on the list, then the result is not found the message can be shown here.</td>
     </tr>
     <tr>
         <td>setNavigationCallback(...)</td>
         <td>-</td>
-        <td>set callback navigation when navigation keyboard change to be submenu add on.</td>
+        <td> Set callback navigation when the navigation keyboard changes to a submenu add-on.</td>
     </tr>
     <tr>
         <td>setNavigationMenu(...)</td>
         <td>-</td>
-        <td> For set list menu to keyboard navigation. for example: when the add on installed & clicked,
+        <td>Set the list menu to keyboard navigation. for example: when the add-on is installed & clicked,
-it should do login first before can access all the menu of add on.
+it should log in first before can access all the menu of the add-on.
 </td>
     </tr>
     <tr>
         <td>viewAddOnNavigation()</td>
         <td>-</td>
-        <td>view addon's default submenu navigation if exist.</td>
+        <td> View the addon's default submenu navigation if exists.</td>
     </tr>
     <tr>
         <td>viewDefaultKeyboard()</td>